yasuota/OriginalGrafanaAlert/README.md

 <img src="doc/webhook.gif" width="1200">

-# This tool used VioloentMonkey and You need to install it on your Browser as an extetntion.
+# Browser scripts like ViolentMonkey is needed.
+An install step is as follows.

 ## For User
 1. Install Violentmonkey